Coptic history: Arab-Muslim conquest of Egypt

-The Arab Muslim conquest of Egypt took place in 639.
-Despite the political upheaval, historians estimate that the majority of the Egyptian population remained Christian until somewhere between the 9th century and the middle of the 14th century.

-There were major persecutions during and following the reign of the Fatimid caliph Al-Hakim bi-Amr Allah (reigned 996–1021) and Copts were massacred during the reign of the Mamluks.
+The Arab-Muslim conquest of Egypt took place in 639 AD, via a military campaign led by Amr ibn al-As of the Rashidun Caliphate.
+This conquest led to the gradual decline in Christianity within Egypt as more of the population converted to Islam.
+There were major persecutions of Coptic Christians during and following the reign of the Fatimid caliph Al-Hakim bi-Amr Allah and the reign of the Mamluks.
 Acceptance of Arabic as a liturgical language took place under the papacy of Pope of Alexandria Gabriel ibn-Turaik.

 During Islamic rule, the Copts were required to pay a special tax, called the jizya.
-The payment of the jizya tax also meant that Copts were required to wear special clothing to distinguish them from Muslims and that they could practice their own Coptic Law exempt from Shari'a law courts.
-This tax was abolished in 1855 under Sa'id Pasha.
+The payment of the jizya tax also meant that Copts were required to wear special clothing to distinguish them from Muslims, and that they could practice their own Coptic Law exempt from Shari'a law courts.
+Overall, the conquest brought Arabization and Islamization to Egypt, with Coptic Christians facing persecution that continues to this day.

-From the 19th century to the 1952 revolution
+From the 19th century to the present

 The position of the Copts began to improve early in the 19th century under the stability and tolerance of Muhammad Ali's dynasty.
-The Coptic community ceased to be regarded by the state as an administrative unit and, by 1855 the Jizya tax was lifted.
+The Coptic community ceased to be regarded by the state as an administrative unit, and the jizya tax was abolished in 1855 under Sa'id Pasha.
 Shortly thereafter, Christians started to serve in the Egyptian army.
-The 1919 revolution in Egypt, the first display of Egyptian identity with respect to its homogeneity of Egypt's modern society with both its Muslim and Christian components occurred.

-Coptic historians

-Over the centuries, many Coptic historians recorded the history of the Copts and that of the Coptic Church.
-The most prominent of these Coptic historians are:
+The Egyptian Revolution of 1919 later followed, bringing about an uprising against British occupation.
+Historians consider this revolution to be the first display of a unified Egyptian identity that transcended Muslim and Christian divides.
+Nonetheless, the Coptic Christian community still remains a marginalized minority in Egypt that experiences issues such as violent attacks, church closures, and institutional discrimination under the Egyptian government (despite efforts at reform).